djradon/public-notes/ar.a-reusable-ontology-for-fluents-in-owl.md

   - proliferation of objects
   - *Redundant Objects*.
 Since relationship reifications are objects, it is possible to create multiple objects that reify the same relationship, where in other languages that permit n-ary predicates there would only be one tuple in the extension of the corresponding relation.
 This can be problematic when using reasoners (such as Racer [Haarslev and Möller, 2001]) that make a unique names assumption, as these multiple objects if present can be counted twice when satisfying counting axioms such as cardinality constraints.
   - *Confusing ontology*.
 When classes and their instances are defined in an ontology, it is important to define what they refer to.
 The presence of reified relation classes and roles can create a confusion between events and fluents if one is not careful.
+    - t.2024.08.07.03 yeah, but just be careful
   - *Limited use of OWL reasoning*.
 The use of OWL language constructs becomes severely limited with reified relationships
     - simple reasoning about inverses can have the highest impact
     - There is no a priori way todetermine which direction may be of more use to an end user.
-    -  Reification prevents us from beingable to express in OWL the relation inverses,
+    -  Reification prevents us from being able to express in OWL the relation inverses, ^zqsq4cdml6ud
        -  thus we are stuck with whichever direction is stated in the text
     -  Reification also prevents usage of the OWL operators transitive, symmetric, functional, and inverseFunctional on the intended relation.
    -  Local range restrictions on properties in the reified relation class must also be understood to be global restrictions on the intended relation.
       -  To express the equivalent of local range restrictions on the intended relation, one must use nested restrictions on the role inverses